 Moderate risk of violent crime (armed robbery, home robbery, sexual assault, carjacking, and murder) and moderate risk of petty crime exist throughout the country.
 Theft of valuables from unattended vehicles is common.

-Protests and demonstrations occur throughout the country (especially in Yerevan, Gyumri, and other cities) and are generally peaceful, but have the potential to turn violent without warning.
+Protests and demonstrations occur throughout the country, especially in Yerevan and other major cities, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 High risk of traffic-related injury or death exists.
 The road traffic death rate is 12 to 24 per 100,000 population.
 The rate is less than 10 in most high-income countries.